christopher12112/it350/README.md

     <div class="w3-twothird">
       <h1>Ease of life  </h1>
       <h5 class="w3-padding-32">>The benefits we provide are that the holder is able to safely deposit goods so that the buyer is able to pick it up at any time of the day.
-The buyer is also emailed or sent a text of a one- time passcode to open the locker, along with other verification for safe retrieval.
-We offer 24/7 customer care and fair prices for either long term renters or one time users.<</h5>
+At the time the seller deposits the item, the buyer is  emailed or sent a text of a one- time passcode to open the locker, along with other verifications processes for a safe retrieval.
+We offer 24/7 customer care and fair pricing for either long term renters or one time users.<</h5>

       <p class="w3-text-grey">
         .</p>